Improve Performance for Cross-Database Joins

 Important: This feature temporarily moves data outside of Tableau.
 Be sure that the database you’re connected to is from a trusted source.

-You can improve performance when joining data from a single file and a single database by allowing Tableau to perform the join using the database instead of Hyper.
-When this option is enabled, Tableau chooses the fastest option (Hyper or the connected database).
+When joining data between a single database and a single file, Tableau can improve performance by choosing to perform the join using the database instead of Hyper.
+This default setting allows Tableau to choose the fastest approach (Hyper or the connected database).
 If Tableau uses the connected database, the data from the file connection is moved into temporary tables in the database and the join is performed there.

 Feature conditions

-This option is only available if the following conditions are met:
+The option to use the connected database for the join is only available if the following conditions are met:

 • The data source consists of one or more file-based connections and a single SQL-based connection.

-• The file is a Microsoft Excel, PDF, or Text (.csv, .txt, .tsv or .tab) file type.
+• The files to be joined must be one of the following file types: Microsoft Excel, PDF, or Text (.csv, .txt, .tsv or .tab).

 • The connected database is one of the following: